It is possible to have a plastic-free hygiene and beauty routine!

 Be mindful of what you can do and what you can't

 Do not panic, if you are not getting all the non-toxic items you need at once.
-Most times you may have to keep using a few typical items for a short period due to various reasons such as saving money, buying zero-waste make up seems too much of a hassle to collect or the issue with items being delivered all the way from the other side of the country or the world!
+Most times you may have to keep using a few typical items for a short period due to various reasons, such as saving money, buying zero-waste make up seems too much of a hassle to collect or the issue with items being delivered all the way from the other side of the country or the world!
 All take a lot of time and patience.

 Nevertheless, options are there for people who are willing to take a crack at changing their lifestyle.
-Keep a detailed diary of which items to keep track when you should get items or when they are ready to be refilled.
+Keep a detailed diary of which items to keep track of, when you should get items or when they are ready to be refilled.
 Being organised is part of the routine.

 Patience and being kind to yourself is definitely key.
 If you are not able to consistently make these changes because of overweighing reasons, do not feel bad.
-Less Plastic or Zero-Waste lifestyles are a process that takes dedication and time but, continue to remind yourself that every little change matters.
+Less Plastic or Zero-Waste lifestyles are a process that takes dedication and time, but, continue to remind yourself that every little change matters.

 Shampoo Bottles to Shampoo Bars (Available in Boots, Superdrug and Local Supermarkets)